Doonesbury by Garry Trudeau for September 06, 2015

 27. Missing large

-dmk57 about 9 years ago
+dmk57 over 9 years ago

 Here in Canada we have some universities where 3% of the budget goes to adjunct staff who teach over 50% of the students.
 Great value for money as far as the universities are concerned, but what is that doing to the education the students are getting?
 And when I help with my child’s fees for that university are we getting good value for money if my child is being taught by part timers as opposed to full time staff?
 But given the economics of the situation I don’t see it changing any time soon.